 AstraZeneca Vaccines on the West Coast

-From Friday 26 November, bookings to get AstraZeneca can be made using Book My Vaccine or by calling 0800 28 29 26.
+People aged 18 and older can access the AstraZeneca COVID-19 vaccine on the West Coast.
+Bookings to get AstraZeneca can be made using Book My Vaccine or by calling 0800 28 29 26.

 AstraZeneca is available at the following location: